CHI-CityTech/BABS/proposals/heartbeat_to_pulse_conversion_research_proposal.md

 This solution family includes modules such as AD8232-based or AD8233-based front ends, either as breakouts or evaluation boards.

+**Physical Implementation (Practical Prototype Configuration)**

+In typical maker implementations the AD8232 is **not the sensor itself**, but rather an analog front-end amplifier that conditions signals coming from skin electrodes.
+The sensing chain is therefore:

+ECG electrodes on body -> electrode lead wires -> AD8232 analog front end -> microcontroller analog input

+Typical electrode placement for experimental single-lead detection uses three adhesive electrodes placed approximately at:

+- right upper chest (RA)
+- left upper chest (LA)
+- lower torso reference (RL)

+The AD8232 breakout board (typically ~3 cm × 3 cm) is connected to a microcontroller such as an ESP32, Arduino, or RP2040 board using a small number of wires (power, ground, analog output, and optional lead-off detection pins).

+For experimental use the electronics may be arranged in one of three configurations:

+1. **Bench prototype configuration** — electrodes connected to a breadboard-mounted AD8232 and microcontroller for debugging and waveform inspection.
+2. **Wearable belt-pack configuration** — electrodes on the chest connected by short leads to a small enclosure containing the AD8232, microcontroller, and battery pack.
+3. **Body-mounted module configuration** — the sensing electronics mounted close to the electrodes in a compact enclosure to reduce motion noise.

+For the purposes of this project the second configuration (electrodes + small electronics enclosure worn on belt or pocket) is expected to provide the best balance between signal stability and experimental flexibility.

 ### B. Optical PPG-Based Detection
 Optical sensing detects blood-volume changes using light rather than the heart’s electrical event.
 A photoplethysmography module may be easier to wear or integrate in some contexts, but the resulting signal is usually more vulnerable to motion artifacts, contact inconsistency, and timing ambiguity when the goal is a precise downbeat pulse.